 We had just been married less than a year, and I desired to have children on our wedding night if it was possible.
 All I saw were pregnant women everywhere all the time.

 I bet you are wondering, why was I so desperate to get pregnant so soon?

-In order to understand the present or future, we must sometimes take a step back into the past.
+To understand the present or future, we must sometimes take a step back into the past.
 However much we don’t want to re-live those horrible feelings and experiences.

 To make matters worse, the doctors couldn’t find anything wrong with me.
-I remembered thinking to myself; maybe if I can give this thing a name, it would make me feel better.
-I was told that there was nothing physically wrong with me but still I wasn’t able to conceive.
+I remembered thinking to myself, maybe if I can give this thing a name, it would make me feel better.
+I was told that there was nothing physically wrong with me, but still, I wasn’t able to conceive.